security-alliance/frameworks/src/front-end-web-app/mobile-application-security.md

     - Insecure Authentication
     - Insecure Authorization

+2. Use the trusted execution environment available in the device for secret management.
-2. Ensure that APIs used by the mobile application are secure and follow best practices for authentication and authorization.
+3. Ensure that APIs used by the mobile application are secure and follow best practices for authentication and authorization by implementing certificate pinning to help prevent man-in-the-middle attacks.
-3. Encrypt sensitive data stored on the device and during transmission.
+4. Encrypt sensitive data stored on the device and during transmission.
-4. Keep the mobile application and its dependencies updated to protect against known vulnerabilities.
+5. Keep the mobile application and its dependencies updated to protect against known vulnerabilities.
-5. Leverage security libraries and frameworks designed for mobile application security, such as OWASP Mobile Security Project.
+6. Leverage security libraries and frameworks designed for mobile application security, such as OWASP Mobile Security Project.